afuhflynn/Python_crash_course/Lesson2/NOTES.md

 ## String

+A string is a collection of characters and each character can be indexed to get it's value

+NB: Strings in python can be written by using single or double quotes.
+This allows us to use single quotes within double quotes an vice versa

-Below, are examples of strings
+Below, are examples of strings:

 ```python
 # Creating a string with double quotes